Heerhugowaard

 Heerhugowaard ([ˌɦeːrɦyɣoːˈʋaːrt]; West Frisian Dutch: Heerhugoweard, Heregeweard or De Weard) is a city in the Netherlands, in the province of North Holland and the region of West Friesland.

-Heerhugowaard was previously a municipality, which merged with the former municipality of Langedijk into the new municipality of Dijk en Waard on 1 January 2022.
+Heerhugowaard was previously a separate municipality, which merged with the former municipality of Langedijk into the new municipality of Dijk en Waard on 1 January 2022.

 History

-Around the year 800, the area of the modern municipality of Heerhugowaard was covered in peat fen.
-Because of peat-digging and storm floods many lakes developed in the region, including the Heerhugowaard.
-The name is derived from lord ('heer' in Dutch) Hugo van Assendelft who was killed by the West Frisians in this area in 1296.
+Around the year 800, the area of the modern Heerhugowaard was covered in peat fen.
+Because of peat-digging and storm floods, many lakes developed in the region, including the Heerhugowaard.
+The name is derived from word ('heer' in Dutch) Hugo van Assendelft who was killed by the West Frisians in this area in 1296.
 After two storms in 1248, the abbey of Egmond, which had much property in this region, built the Schagerdam at Schagen.
 This became part of the Westfriese Omringdijk, which protected the pentagon Schagen - Alkmaar - Medemblik - Enkhuizen - Hoorn.